emberjs/rfcs/text/router-enhancements.md

 is awkward.

-Ideally the user should be able to define the initial segment as optional so the router maps all those urls to the same route giving.
+Ideally the user should be able to define the initial segment as optional so the router maps all those urls to the same route.

 Regional/Locale is just one usage of optional segments that is particularly common but not the only.

 ### Dynamic segments' constraints

-Another feature that can ease the development is determine if a pattern matches based on some condition that cannot be expressed solely with the microsyntax that the router provides.
+Another feature that can make some usages easier adding runtime constraints that dynamic segments must satisfy for the route to match and that cannot be expressed solely with the micro syntax that the router provides.

-Consider a weather app that displays the forecast for tomorrow with temperatures, and the user gets to choose among a Celcius, Fahrenheit and Kelvin degrees, and that lives in the url.
+Consider a weather app that displays the forecast for tomorrow with temperatures, and the user gets to choose among a Celsius, Fahrenheit and Kelvin degrees, and that lives in the URL.

 This can be encoded on this string: `/forecast/:scale`.
-That entry would match `/forecast/celsius`, `/forecast/fahrenheit` but also URLs like `/forecast/rankine` which is a unsupported scale.
+That entry would match `/forecast/celsius`, `/forecast/fahrenheit` but also URLs like `/forecast/rankine` which is an unsupported scale.

-Currently there is two solution for this, either codify these three routes as static routes without dynamic segments, which would leave us with a similar duplication problem as the one described for optional segments, or guard agains invalid scales in the route and perform a redirect via `replaceWith` to the not-found page.
+Currently there is two solutions for this.
+Either to codify these three routes as static routes without dynamic segments, which would leave us with a similar duplication problem as the one described for optional segments, or guard against invalid scales in the route and perform a redirect via `replaceWith` to the not-found page.
 However, taking lazy-loading engines into consideration, handling constrains manually in the routes requires the app to load and boot the engine in order to determine something that could be done much before and save all this expensive work.